-Lemon Mascarpone Pound Cake: This dense, creamy, a little sour with just the right amount of sweet pound cake is sure to bring a little sunshine to those dreary winter days.
+This Lemon Mascarpone Pound Cake is dense, creamy, a little sour with just the right amount of sweet pound cake.

 If you own stock in Kleenex or Halls, I am making you a fortune right now.

 I have two pulled muscles in my stomach…I will say this, coughing is definitely a core workout.

 Speaking of coughing, I keep looking down to see if my lungs fell out…nope still in there luckily…at least for now.